 There is a broad consensus that World Bank support was instrumental in supporting Poland’s successful economic transformation, its adoption of a market economy system, and its continued progress and economic and social growth since the early 1990s.
 This has translated into a large increase in incomes and living standards, in an environment of limited inequalities.

 Supporting Transition Toward a Low-Carbon Future

-In late 2008, Poland engaged in implementing new EU policies on climate change mitigation: a 20 percent reduction in emissions by 2020, 20 percent of energy consumption to come from renewable energy, and a 20 percent improvement in energy efficiency.
+In late 2008, Poland engaged in implementing new EU policies on climate change mitigation: a 20% reduction in emissions by 2020, an increase to 20% for energy consumption coming from renewable energy, and a 20% improvement in energy efficiency.
 At the request of the government, the World Bank produced the report “Transition to a Low Emissions Economy in Poland,” which has been widely disseminated by the government.
-The analysis influenced the government’s Guidelines to the National Program of Greenhouse Gas Abatement in Poland adopted in August 2011.
+The analysis influenced the government’s Guidelines to the National Program of Greenhouse Gas Abatement in Poland, adopted in August 2011.
 Government officials and local experts have applied innovative, economy-wide models to address critical economic questions, such as carbon leakage and competitiveness and the distributional effects of climate policies.